vasyahacker/perfectominer/README.md

        key_mgmt=WPA-PSK
    }
    ```
+   where YOUR_NETWORK_NAME is your wifi SSID and YOUR_PASSWORD is your wifi password.

-3. Turn on the rospberry pi, and wailt a few minutes
+3. Remove microSD from cardreader and insert to your RaspberryPI microcomputer (rpi), then turn it on, and wait for a few minutes

 4. Connect to rpi via ssh ([putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) for windows)

+   Server: raspberrypi.local or raspberrypi.lan

    Login: pi

    Password: raspberry

-   For linux or mac: open terminal and type `ssh pi@raspberrypi.local`
+   For linux or mac: open terminal and type:

+   `ssh pi@raspberrypi.local` or `ssh pi@raspberrypi.lan`

 5. Install git and clone perfectominer: